-Last week Owen Strachan, prominent comlementarian leader and President of the Council for Biblical Manhood and Womanhood, called Rachel Held Evans‘ teaching “heresy” for using a female pronoun to describe God in one of her posts.
+Last week Owen Strachan, prominent complementarian leader and President of the Council for Biblical Manhood and Womanhood, called Rachel Held Evans‘ teaching “heresy” because she used a female pronoun to describe God in one of her posts.
 Oh, and he did it over Twitter, so naturally a series of Twitter conversations ensued.

 I was shocked.
 When did Christians get so caught up in God being male?

 I mean, it took both male and female to represent the image of God in creation, God is described in both masculine and feminine ways in scripture, and the only name God seems to prefer above another is “I AM” – a name completely void of gender.

 How have we come to this place where we will adamantly fight against any mention of the feminine side of God?
 Have we so elevated the masculine that Christian leaders cry heresy at any mention of the feminine?

 But Strachan didn’t stop at Twitter.

 On Monday, he posted a blog on Patheos delving deeper into this idea that God should be addressed as male and calling out Rachel Held Evans once again for even thinking that using a female pronoun for God would be acceptable – but not before he disabled the comments on his post and blocked those who disagreed with him on Twitter.